hellosteadman/soundslocal.co.uk/content/pages/index.md

-seo_title: Web design for social enterprises in Birmingham
+seo_title: "Web design for social enterprises in Birmingham"
-lede: Sounds Local provides hassle-free digital services to good causes and puts its profits into projects that connect people in-person.
+lede: "Sounds Local provides hassle-free digital services to good causes and puts its profits into projects that connect people in-person."

 # Digital support for small teams that make a big difference.